 Pamela Graves Scholarship for Study in the United Kingdom and Ireland

 Created in memory of Professor Pamela Graves, this scholarship is to award $1500 a year to one undergraduate student with the intent to fund study abroad in England, Scotland, Ireland, or Wales, covering the costs of travel to and from the British Isles and other incidental expenses unique to studying abroad.
 Students must have demonstrated financial need.
 Preference will be given to students interested in women's history; GPA is not considered in awarding this scholarship, and students merely must be in good standing (2.0).
 The applications are due February 15th; if no scholarship is awarded at that time, a second round of applications will be accepted October 15th for the winter term.
-Applications for study abroad in the 2014-2015 are available here.
+Applications for study abroad are available here.

 Opperman History Research Fund